Stuycs-K/final-project-8-bonug-chena/WORKLOG.md

 ### May 24

 CLASS: worked on mouseclicked method where if you click on a square, it changes color and if you click on a mine, the game ends.
+HOME: added to mouseclicked method so that if you click on the screen again after you lose, a new map is shown